Prem-ium/BingRewards/README.md

 - Apprise Alerts

 # To-Do:
-- Fix incorrect Points being assigned
+- Fix incorrect points being recorded/assigned (retrieving points too early, before the dashboard JS loads in full amount)
 - Speed up 'more activities' execution
 - Selecting correct answers only on 'This or That' Quiz format.
 (Currently chooses choices at random for streak completion purposes.)